arei/node-untappd/README.md

 ## Basic Usage

-There are three parts to using node-untappd:
+There are four parts to using node-untappd:

 Import the library: